Grails-Plugin-Consortium/grails-cxf-client/README.md

 A demo project that includes both a sample service and usage of the cxf-client plugin can be found at

 <https://www.github.com/ctoestreich/cxf-client-demo>

+I have also included the full code on how to inject a custom security interceptor in the demo project.

 ISSUES
 ---------------